Pure Happiness, Fun, and Joy in Jan Steen’s Paintings

 Jan Havickszoon Steen was born in Leiden in 1626.
-You must remember that Leiden was home to another famous painter Rembrandt Van Rijn.
-It seems that the water of Leiden had some magical qualities… Steen was born into a family who ran a tavern and because of that they were very rich which allowed Steen to begin his apprenticeship in painting early and draw his inspiration for painting from many jolly events taking place in the tavern…
+You might remember that Leiden was hometown to another famous painter, Rembrandt van Rijn.
+It seems that the water of Leiden had some magical qualities… Steen was born into a family who ran a tavern and because of that, they were very rich, which allowed Steen to begin his apprenticeship in painting early and draw his inspiration for painting from many jolly events taking place in the tavern.

 Jan Steen, Self- Portrait Playing the Lute, c.
-1663-1665, Museo Nacional Thyssen-Bornemisza, Madrid, Spain
+1663-1665, Museo Nacional Thyssen-Bornemisza, Madrid, Spain.

 Please take a look at the man’s face in the painting.
 Would you dare say that this man does not think he is in the best of all possible worlds?

 In 1654, a few years after working in his father-in-law’s guild, Steen opened his own brewery.
 He lived in many cities but after his wife’s death in 1670, he returned to Leiden, where he stayed until his death, nine years later.
-And if you want to know more about this painter, read here.
+If you want to know more about this painter, read here.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.